 Maps of protected areas (glass sponge reefs, seagrass beds etc.) are available at the DFO website and at the Marina.
 Please ask staff for information.

-The camps are offered in either half-day sessions or full-day, week-long programs for children ages 7 – 12.
-Instructor Jennifer Callaghan will help campers get up close and personal with Pacific salmon, explore the ecosystems of Chapman Creek and its estuary, and develop outdoor skills.
+The camp was a resounding success and is now offered annually in either half-day sessions or full-day, week-long programs for children ages 7 – 12.
+Instructor Jennifer Callaghan helps campers get up close and personal with Pacific salmon, explore the ecosystems of Chapman Creek and its estuary, and develop outdoor skills.
 Participants will experience a new ecosystem each day.

-Future camps are planned for Pro-D days and Spring Break in the 2016/17 school year.
-Burnett and Callaghan are working on a module in which children explore the Gibsons Marina ecosystem, incorporating a non-electronic version of the popular Minecraft game.
+Camps are also held on Pro-D days and during Spring Break.
+Burnett and Callaghan also developed a module in which children explore the Gibsons Marina ecosystem, incorporating a non-electronic version of the popular Minecraft game.

 Human garbage is harmful to local wild and marine life.
 Marina guests must deposit all trash in the appropriate receptacles on shore.
 Bins for recycling, garbage, compostable material, and refundable beverage containers are located near the marina building.
 Hazardous waste (paint, solvents, fluorescent or LED light bulbs, etc.) must be stored securely on board vessels to ensure no contamination of harbour waters, and disposed of at Gibsons Recycling Depot.
 If in doubt about where to place your waste materials, please ask Marina staff for assistance.

 Bilge and head pump-outs are available at the Marina; cost is $25.
 Please see Marina staff to arrange pump-out.
 Any vessel pumping waste into the harbour waters will be subject to a fine.